Secret Service appears unlikely to move RNC protest zone despite pressure from Republicans

 Within that footprint will be a fenced-in area around the main convention venues that will not be accessible to anyone but credentialed attendees.
 The event will take place at Fiserv Forum, the UW-Milwaukee Panther Arena and the Baird Center.

-Johnson on Tuesday said he had not met with city leaders about the perimeter — “I’m not in charge of this.
-I don’t want to step on anybody’s toes,” he said — but noted he’s met with Milwaukee Police Chief Jeffrey Norman about preparations and highlighted the additional $25 million in security funding to both the RNC and the Democratic National Convention that Congress approved in March.
+Johnson on Tuesday said he had not met with city leaders about the perimeter—“I’m not in charge of this.
+I don’t want to step on anybody’s toes,” he said—but noted he’s met with Milwaukee Police Chief Jeffrey Norman about preparations and highlighted the additional $25 million in security funding for both the RNC and the Democratic National Convention that Congress approved in March.

 Still, he suggested further discussions on the perimeter could happen in the near future.